sidharrth2002/LaBo/report/main.typ

 === The Case for Expertise

 As seen in the selection process, some lesions are distinguishable by general visual attributes like colour patterns and asymmetry, which CLIP catures well.
-However, we hypothesise that there may be useful biomedical descriptors, that lend a help when attempting to interpret decisions.
+However, we hypothesise that there may be useful biomedical descriptors, that help when attempting to interpret decisions.
 For instance, a "multilobular pattern" has a distinct morphological shape, that when presented to an ordinary person, would appear obscure, but could highlight a clear analogy to a medical professional who would assess that analogy to build a deeper understanding of the diagnosis.
 The elucidated scenario comprises of a specialist audience, and a "common man" generalist.
-When representing this neurally, we find that it is reminiscent of the Mixture-of-Experts architecture.
+When representing this neurally, we find that it is reminiscent of the Mixture-of-Experts architecture #cite(<eigen2014learningfactoredrepresentationsdeep>).

 === The Experts